alex-oleshkevich/starsessions/README.md

 #### Redis key prefix

-By default, all keys in Redis prefixed with `starsessions_`.
+By default, all keys in Redis prefixed with `starsessions.`.
 If you want to change this use `prefix` argument.

 ```python
 from starsessions.stores.redis import RedisStore